EBS 2026학년도 수능완성 영어

 3 정보 통신에서의 디지털 기술 탄생

-In 1948, ____ Shannon, an American mathematician and electronics engineer, published a paper called A Mathematical Theory of Communication.
+In 1948, Claude Shannon, an American mathematician and electronics engineer, ____ a paper called A Mathematical Theory of Communication.

-This launched the information age by unlocking the mathematics of information and showing how it could be ____ digitally.
+This launched the information age by unlocking the mathematics of information and showing how it ____ be transmitted digitally.

-At the time, messages could only be ____ using a continuous, analog signal.
+At the time, messages could ____ be transmitted using a continuous, analog signal.

 The main drawback to this ____ that waves become weaker the further they travel, and increasing background interference creeps in.